-Lithium-ion batteries (LIBs) are complex electrochemical and mechanical systems that are the subject of dozens of international safety standards.
-In this FAQ, we’ll discuss the key environmental aspects of LIB safety, review the top 5 LIB safety standards, and consider the use of custom-battery testing rooms for the safety of testing personnel.
+Lithium-ion batteries (LIBs) are complex electrochemical and mechanical systems subject to dozens of international safety standards.
+In this FAQ, we’ll discuss the key environmental aspects of LIB safety, review the top five LIB safety standards, and consider using custom-battery testing rooms for the safety of testing personnel.

 Many of the LIBs’ safety concerns are because the devices are voltage and temperature-sensitive.
 Figure 1 showcases the behavior of Li(Ni0.5Co0.2Mn0.3)O2 (NCM) cells.
 In this example, the cells are specified for operation from −30 to 55° C. At temperatures above 55° C (to about 80° C), the cells exhibit better rate-capability resulting from faster electrochemical reactions and fast ion migration in the electrolyte and electrodes.
 The side reactions, in this case, become severe, resulting in a fast-capacity decay.

 In temperatures above 80° C, the cell begins to experience damage, and anything above 130° C will result in the constituent parts of the cell melting and potentially starting a fire.

 Low temperatures lead to poor cell performance and possible damage but are typically not a safety hazard.
 However, over-charging (too high a voltage) can result in the cathode decomposing and the electrolyte oxidizing, which is a safety concern.
 An over-discharge (too low of a voltage) can result in the decomposition of the solid electrolyte interface (SEI) on the anode and can cause copper foil oxidization, further damaging the cell.

 In addition to operating and environmental concerns related to voltages and temperatures, mechanical damage can result in safety problems with LIBs.
 Given these concerns, there’s an equally wide range of safety standards for LIBs.

 - UN/DOT 38.3